A Polynomial Decision for 3-SAT: Basic Definitions

 \begin{definition} A set of edges $\tilde{seq}=\{e_{0},\dots,e_{n}\}$ is called an {\em antichain} if for all $seq\in\mathcal{P}$, there is an element $e\in\tilde{seq}$ so that $e$ is an edge of $seq$. \end{definition}

-We are not focused on the set of vertices anymore.
-Our focus is centered in the set of {\em edges}, or, more specifically, on all the compatible choices of labels in $\mathcal{P}$.
-If all possible combinations were written, the formula is unsatisfiable.
+We do not focus on the set of vertices any more.
+Instead, focus on the set of {\em edges}, or, more specifically, on all the compatible choices of labels in $\mathcal{P}$.
+If all possible combinations were written, the formula would be unsatisfiable.
 Otherwise, the formula is satisfiable.
-All possible combinations are encompassed by the possible choices?
+Do all possible choices encompass all the possible combinations?

 \begin{definition}[ENTAILS] Let $T(\mathbf{2}^{\mathbf{m}})$ be a set of partial mappings of $\mathbf{m}$ into $\{1,2\}$.
 We say that $T(\mathbf{2}^{\mathbf{m}})$ entails $\mathbf{2}^{\mathbf{m}}$ if for all $\gamma\in\mathbf{2}^{\mathbf{m}}$, there is an $\eta\in T(\mathbf{2}^{\mathbf{m}})$ so that $\eta$ is a restriction of $\gamma$, that is, $\eta$ is a subset of some $\gamma=\{i_{1}1,i_{2}2,\dots,i_{\mathbf{m}}\mathbf{m}\}$. \end{definition}